 Although the cost of the detectors seems reasonable around $3500.00 a piece, the cost for personnel to operate and manage the system is enormous.
 For every metal detector, you need someone to monitor the system.
 During peak hours the number of people required to manage this system increases.
 The simple expense of having one person sit at a metal detector from roughly 6:30 in the morning until all activities are done for the night is high.
 This doesn’t take into account all of the weekend events for plays and concerts as well as community sports that utilize the facilities.
 If at any point, someone is able to enter the building without being checked, there exists an opportunity to plant a weapon for later use.
 The one thing history tells us about school shooters is that they plan the attack and scout out opportunities.

 The question we should be asking is: will the safety and security measures I put in place get law enforcement there quicker and will it reduce casualties in the event the perimeter is breached?
 Access control, cameras and metal detectors have been compromised in the past and did not accomplish either of these things.
 With limited funds for security and an increasing demand for various approaches, we need to look at those things that have been proven to save lives.
-The biggest factor in reducing casualties is notification to police and alerting building occupants of a threat.
+The biggest factor in reducing casualties is a school emergency notification to police and alerting building occupants of a threat.
 Once these are done the individuals can initiate the respective emergency action plan.
 Perimeter security has been thwarted in every single school attack.
 What does your approach do to minimize casualties once this occurs?
 The SafeDefend system was designed with this question in mind.
 Saving lives by preparing staff to respond, notifying everyone in a crisis, and providing tools for protection and trauma response should be the first step for safety.